facelessfish/dhcpd-leasesd/readme.md

 -f Merge the sh script, javascript and styles into out_file and exit.
 All other options are ignored.

+-k kill the script if running in the background and exit.

 Examples:
   $ dhcpd-leasesd.sh -d